CrystalSommer24/ELK-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting incoming access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting incoming traffic to the network.
 - Load Balancers can prevent DDoS attacks by managing the flow of traffic ensuring that servers don’t get overwhelmed.

 - The Jump-box is used to create a controlled access point that is only avaiable to system administrators which allows them to access the network while keeping it hidden from the public.